anandu06dev/ng4StarterKit/README.md

 As previously mentioned services encapsulate business functionality and manage shared state.
 The service API design correlates much with the shared context!
 We normally relate to stateful services if we need to share data across components.
 Often in Angular simple services processes HTTP API calls that include CRUD operations.
 **We will depart from this status quo and use reactive repositories instead**.
-Technically speaking, there is no difference.
-It's just a matter of taxonomy.
-We will also combine the CQRS design pattern with the repository pattern to handle the heave-lift when building complex User Interfaces by introducing a repository abstraction for form or UI models.
+Technically speaking, there is no difference!
+It's just a matter of abstraction and semantics.
+We will also combine the CQRS design pattern with the repository pattern to handle the heave-lift when building complex User Interfaces by introducing a repository implementation for form or UI models.
 RxJS provides us with many tools and operators to handle the "projection process" between the read/write side.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)